Platonn/print-calendar-web-vue/README.md

 #### Custom start date

-You may specify exact day to start from, passing it in URL.
-Example:
+You may specify exact day to start from, passing it in URL:

-But allowed are also:
 ```
 http://localhost:8080/#/12          # day only (current month and year by default)
 http://localhost:8080/#/12-05       # day and month only (current year by default)